Harkhymadhe/sparse-bregman/README.md

 **Issue**

 Presently, in keeping with the  original FoldingNet paper, there is no augmentation applied to the point clouds.
 This would be a good idea to implement however, as it makes for a more robust model.
-Examples of augmentatiins that can be applied to the point clouds include:
+Examples of augmentations that can be applied to the point clouds include:

-1. Point subsampling (i.e., trying to artificially force the model to reconstruct meaningfully, eve with hazy inputs).
+1. Point subsampling (i.e., trying to artificially force the model to reconstruct meaningfully, even with hazy inputs).
 2. Point jittering (i.e., adding random noise to the 3D coordinates of the points in the cloud; makes for model robustness).
 3. Cloud rotation (i.e., reconstruction should be possible, irrespective of the cloud's orientation).